php-dev-br/laravel-doc-pt-br/validation.md

 <a name="retrieving-all-error-messages-for-a-field"></a>

-#### Retrieving All Error Messages for a Field
+#### Retrieving All Error Messages For A Field

 If you need to retrieve an array of all the messages for a given field, use the `get` method:

     foreach ($errors->get('email') as $message) {
-        // ...
+        //
     }

 If you are validating an array form field, you may retrieve all of the messages for each of the array elements using the `*` character:

     foreach ($errors->get('attachments.*') as $message) {
-        // ...
+        //
     }

 <a name="retrieving-all-error-messages-for-all-fields"></a>

-#### Retrieving All Error Messages for All Fields
+#### Retrieving All Error Messages For All Fields

 To retrieve an array of all messages for all fields, use the `all` method:

     foreach ($errors->all() as $message) {
-        // ...
+        //
     }

 <a name="determining-if-messages-exist-for-a-field"></a>

-#### Determining if Messages Exist for a Field
+#### Determining If Messages Exist For A Field

 The `has` method may be used to determine if any error messages exist for a given field:

     if ($errors->has('email')) {
-        // ...
+        //
     }

 <a name="specifying-custom-messages-in-language-files"></a>

-### Specifying Custom Messages in Language Files
+### Specifying Custom Messages In Language Files

 Laravel's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
-If your application does not have a `lang` directory, you may instruct Laravel to create it using the `lang:publish` Artisan command.

-Within the `lang/en/validation.php` file, you will find a translation entry for each validation rule.
+Within this file, you will find a translation entry for each validation rule.
 You are free to change or modify these messages based on the needs of your application.

-In addition, you may copy this file to another language directory to translate the messages for your application's language.
+In addition, you may copy this file to another translation language directory to translate the messages for your application's language.
 To learn more about Laravel localization, check out the complete [localization documentation](localization.md).

-> [!WARNING]
-> By default, the Laravel application skeleton does not include the `lang`
-> directory.
-If you would like to customize Laravel's language files, you may
-> publish them via the `lang:publish` Artisan command.

 <a name="custom-messages-for-specific-attributes"></a>

-#### Custom Messages for Specific Attributes
+#### Custom Messages For Specific Attributes

 You may customize the error messages used for specified attribute and rule combinations within your application's validation language files.
 To do so, add